mikhail-j/intel-msr-voltages/README.md

 This method of setting voltage offsets has not been thoroughly tested.

-There is no official documentation for the machine specific register (MSR) interface.
+There is no official documentation for the model-specific register (MSR) interface.

 All public knowledge on the MSR `0x150` can be found in the [linux-intel-undervolt github project](https://github.com/mihic/linux-intel-undervolt)